 All the families that owned these estates were inter-related and the story of their lives is fascinating to learn about - from the reclusive 5th Duke of Portland who built tunnels under Welbeck Abbey, to the cause celébre of the 18th century - the trial for bigamy of Elizabeth Chudleigh, who married both the 2nd Duke of Kingston (Thoresby Hall) and Lord Hervey, who became the third Earl of Bristol.

 Welbeck Abbey and Worksop Manor are still privately owned and are not publicly accessible.
 However Clumber Park and Rufford Abbey, owned by the National Trust and Nottinghamshire County Council respectively, are both open to the public.
-Although Thoresby Hall is owned by Warner Holidays, non-residents are able to use the restaurant/cafe facilities.
-The rest of the estate is still in private ownership, however, visitors can enjoy the courtyard, with its galleries and cafe, as well as the park surroundings. |
+Although Thoresby Estate is owned by Warner Holidays, non-residents can enjoy the Park, Courtyard, and some of the some of the restaurants/café facilities in the Hall.